-Apple cider vinegar otherwise known as ACV has been used historically as a health tonic to treat wounds, diabetes, high fever, weight problems and much more.
+Apple cider vinegar otherwise known as ACV has been used historically as a health tonic to treat wounds, high fever, weight management and much more.
 In fact Hippocrates, the “father of medicine” regularly used ACV as a cleansing and healing agent.

 Why ACV demands attention

-- Type 2 Diabetes: Apple cider vinegar added to meals has the ability to reduce the digestion of complex carbohydrates.
+- Type 2 Diabetes support: Apple cider vinegar added to meals has the ability to reduce the digestion of complex carbohydrates.
 Preventing at least some of the starch from being digested and raising your blood sugar levels.
 It is thought that it’s anti-glycemic and blood sugar favourable properties are due to its acetic acid content.
-Making ACV fabulous for prevention and treatment of type 2 diabetes.
-In fact the physiological effects of vinegar are similar to the drug commonly prescribed for treatment of Type 2 Diabetes, Metformin.
+Making ACV fabulous for the support of type 2 diabetes.

-- Cholesterol lowering effect: ACV improves heart health by lowering total cholesterol, triglycerides and the dangerous form of cholesterol, very low-density lipoproteins (VLDL) which is often linked to risk of heart attack.
+- Cholesterol lowering effect: ACV supports heart health by lowering total cholesterol, triglycerides and the so-called unhealthy form of cholesterol, very low-density lipoproteins (VLDL) which is often linked to risk of heart issues.

 - Blood pressure: ACV is a valuable companion to those with high blood pressure as regular consumption has been shown to reduce the blood pressure in mice.

-- Weight loss: Apple cider vinegar has been used in weight loss protocols for many years.
+- Weight management: Apple cider vinegar has been used in weight management protocols for many years.
 Studies have shown that consuming ACV before a meal reduces the need to overeat as it improves satiety, that sense of being full.
 It is also an amazing digestive aid and let’s not forget point 1 and it’s ability to support a healthy blood sugar balance.

 - Reflux, Heartburn and Digestion: Contrary to popular belief, acid reflux typically occurs from having too little stomach acid.
 ACV is a simple and effective way to improve the acid content of your stomach, reduce reflux symptoms and help you break down food better.
 It is also thought that drinking ACV before meals can improve your ability to absorb important minerals from the foods you eat.